Exploring cultures and communities – the slow way

 Climbing steadily uphill from the Ropojana Valley, I pass a couple of low-roofed shelters at the edge of an area of rolling pasture, where shepherds spend the summer months while their flocks graze on the surrounding grasslands — a familiar sight when hiking through this part of the Balkans.
 Continuing up beside a ravine I pass the domed roof of a small concrete pillbox, poking up above the grass and lichencovered rocks — one of the half a million similar bunkers built all across Albania at the command of Enver Hoxha between the 1960s and 1980s.
 This refuge, designed to afford some protection in the event of invasion — but never tested — is now long abandoned, the empty eye of its loophole overlooking the silent sprawl of rock and scree below.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 54.
+Of course you can read the full article in the print edition of hidden europe 54.